 - Sudden inability to speak, see, walk or move

 What to expect when you come to the ED

 To enter the Emergency Department, go to the glass doors on the east side of the hospital.
-Once inside, you will see a red emergency button to press to notify a nurse that you need to be seen.
-The nurse will be there shortly to triage you and take you to an empty emergency room bay, where treatment can begin.
+Once inside, press the red button to alert the nurse that you need to be seen.
+The nurse will be there shortly to triage you and take you to an emergency room bay, where treatment can begin.